 I've seen photos inside.

-Not only is it littered with uh these weird and odd photos of Bill Clinton in a blue dress wearing high heels.
+Not only is it littered with these weird and odd photos of Bill Clinton in a blue dress wearing high heels.

-Let me tell you the artwork is creepy.
+Let me tell you, the artwork is creepy.

-A disembodied and and a mobile woman.
+A disembodied and immobile woman.

 Every room in that house had a camera.